M07amedRamadan/release/devops-scripts/automation-test-script/README.md

 ## How to run it?
 You need GitHub workflow with self runner and mongo script:-
-1) create script `mongodb.sh` with execute command.
+1) create script `mongodb.sh` with execution permission.
 2) create Workflow with self runner.
 3) Create step as follwing:-